-(TRENTON) – Legislation Assembly Democrats Daniel R. Benson, Upendra Chivukula, Pamela R. Lampitt and Tim Eustace sponsored to enable facilities that provide comprehensive services to children with limited life expectancy or complex illnesses and give support to their families was approved 78-0 Monday by the General Assembly.
+(TRENTON) – Legislation Assembly Democrats Daniel R. Benson, Upendra Chivukula, Pamela R. Lampitt and Tim Eustace sponsored to enable facilities that provide comprehensive services to children with limited life expectancy or complex illnesses and give support to their families was released Monday by an Assembly panel.

-The bill (A-3558) would allow for the licensure of pediatric respite care facilities in the state.
+The bill (A-3558) would allow for the establishment of pediatric respite care programs in the state.

 “It’s a sad and tragic reality, but many families in New Jersey who have children with limited life expectancies or complex illnesses can become overwhelmed,” said Benson (D-Mercer/Middlesex).
 “New Jersey lacks adequate support services to give respite for families responsible 24 hours per day for very sick children.
 We can change that for the benefit of the children and families alike.”

 “Community-based, comprehensive, family-centered pediatric respite care facilities in other states have enhanced the quality of life for very ill children and for their families,” said Chivukula (D-Somerset/Middlesex).
 “Similar pediatric respite care facilities should be authorized to operate in this state to ensure that children and their families receive the best possible support.”